 With the subscriptions connected, the false churn and reactivation events have been removed.

-Connecting subscriptions can be done individually through the UI or programmatically with the API.
+Connecting subscriptions can be done in app or programmatically with the API.
 Learn more about connecting subscriptions programmatically.

-Please reach out to firstname.lastname@example.org if you need any further assistance.
+Please contact support if you need further assistance.